CDCgov/prime-reportstream/prime-router/docs/observability/azure-events.md

 ### ReceiverFilterFailedEvent
-This is a routing event emitted during the receiver filter step if a bundle fails a receiver filter.
+This event is emitted by the receiver filter step if a bundle fails a receiver filter.

 - reportId
     - The ID of the empty report that terminated this lineage